pypa/packaging.python.org/source/specifications/core-metadata.rst

 ======================

 .. versionadded:: 1.0
+.. versionchanged:: 2.1
+   This field may be specified in the message body instead.

 A longer description of the distribution that can run to several paragraphs.
 Software that deals with metadata should not assume